ucd-os-chartreuse-s18/pintos-project2/DOC_p2.md

 different file positions.

 I decided to make file descriptors unique just within a single process.
-I thought about doing it statically, but then we'd have to synchronize incrementing it.
-Organizing file descriptors per process makes it so that processes cannot share the same "open files" **\***, which I am fine with.
+I thought about doing it statically, but then we'd have to synchronize incrementing unique file descriptors.
+Organizing the fds per process makes it so that processes cannot share the same "open files", which is not necessary.
 I guess one exception would be stdin and stdout, which have the same fd for all processes.

-**\*** As far as design decisions go, our options are to have a static array per process and have processes be able to share files, or use list elements and not be able to use files in lists for multiple processes because the `elem` parameter only works for one list/hash table at a time.

-(continued) OR I guess you could have a static list of all files, and then each of your files have a list of pids...
-This would allow the file to have a list elem (so that there is no limit on size), while also having the ability to share between different processes.

-(continued2) OR there is also the option of making our own vector, linked list that doesn't rely on static allocation, etc; etc;.

 __---- ALGORITHMS ----__